 Ask yourself this question before getting the Chase Sapphire Reserve:

 Do you travel enough to justify the $550 annual fee?

 I don’t, which is why I haven’t upgraded from Sapphire Preferred.
 However, if you travel frequently and/or enjoy dining out, and have already spotted multiple places where you could use a Sapphire Reserve, I say go for it.

-If you’re thinking about getting a travel rewards credit card but aren’t sold by Chase, the Platinum Card from AmEx is a distinguished credit card ($550 annual fee) worth a look.
+If you’re thinking about getting a travel rewards credit card but aren’t sold by Chase, the Platinum Card from American Express is a distinguished credit card ($550 annual fee) worth a look.
 The American Express card has a wider (and some say better) selection of lounge access through Centurion.

-If you use rideshares often, it carries a $15 monthly cash credit for Uber rides and an extra $20 in December as well as 5x membership rewards year-round.
+If you use rideshares often, it carries a $15 monthly cash credit for Uber rides and an extra $20 in December as well as 5x membership rewards on flights and prepaid hotels booked with American Express Travel year-round.